TBD54566975/developer.tbd.website/site/docs/ssi/create-schema.md

 ### [Clone & Run SSI Service](run-ssi-service)
 :::

-The service exposes a set of APIs for managing schemas.
+The SSI Service exposes a set of APIs for managing schemas.
 To create a schema you have two options: signed or unsigned.

+The signed version of a schema is packaged as a VC.
+In some cases it is useful to package a JSON Schema as a VC to retain information about authorship (who created the schema), when it was created, and enable other features the VC Data Model offers, such as the ability to suspend the usage of a schema with [a status](https://www.w3.org/TR/vc-data-model/#status).

 Initially, we will guide you through the process of crafting an **Email Credential** schema—one that has not been packaged as a VC (unsigned).